KnowEnG/Signature_Analysis_Pipeline/README.md

 make env_setup
 ```

-### 6. Use one of the following "make" commands to select and run a clustering option:
+### 6. Use one of the following "make" commands to select and run a similarity  option:

 | **Command**         | **Option**                                              |